 Playgrounds are where many students learn social skills and conflict resolution, so playgrounds designed to create inclusive and productive play can teach good social skills.

-If children can learn to cooperate through effective playground design, they may develop better ways for dealing with others, as well as with conflicts and anger.
+If children can learn to cooperate through effective playground design, they may develop better ways for dealing with issues on the playground, as well as with conflicts and anger.
 This can help perpetrators avoid the very factors that lead them to target others.

 Since playground design can be an important way to lessen bullying, how exactly can we implement design features to help address this problem?
 There are many options: